Worksheet Week 2

 Dictatorship Democracy

-• We now take the number of observations which are classed as democracies per development status.
+• We now take the number of observations which are classed as dictatorships per development status.

 • We also calculate the row totals, as this gives us the total number of developing and developed countries, respectively.

-• Our hypothesis is directional, because we expect a higher proportion of developed countries to be democratic than developing countries.
-The status Developing is the lower category, and we thus expect this proportion to be smaller, or “less”.
-We add this to the test function as option alternative = "less".
+• Our hypothesis is directional, because we expect a higher proportion of developing countries to be dictatorships than developed countries.
+The status Developing is the lower category, and we thus expect this proportion to be larger, or “greater”.
+We add this to the test function as option alternative = "greater".

 2-sample test for equality of proportions without continuity correction